Yamini-chandrashekhar/AWS_developer-task/README.md

 use aws configure command to do so

-2. The next step is to create Key  : use the below command to do so. ec2 create-key-pair --key-name awskey1
+2. The next step is to create Key  :
+Use the below command to do so. ec2 create-key-pair --key-name awskey1

 This will give us the key name and key pairId.